fregante/abort-utils/source/promise-race-with-signal.md

 Type: `boolean`

-If `true`, the promise will reject instead of resolve when the signal is aborted.
+If `false`, the promise will resolve instead of reject when the signal is aborted.

 ## [Main page ⏎](../readme.md)